itislu/42free/README.md

 ## Installation

-To install 42free, you can use the following commands (which doesn't matter):
+To install 42free, you can use the following commands (it doesn't matter which):

 - With curl:
   ```bash